Romain Lacombe

 - From 2011 to 2014 I helped launch data.gouv.fr to open government data in my native France.

 - My worldview: chemistry rules everything around us.
-I'm most excited about how progress in AI accelerates scientific discovery in the world of cells, molecules, and materials.
+I'm most excited about AI accelerating discovery in cells, molecules, and materials.

 - I studied Physics and Applied Mathematics at Ecole Polytechnique, Engineering Systems at MIT, and Chemical Engineering at Stanford.

-- Ask me about flying the Pigeon Air Patrol, a flock of pigeons with GPS backpacks over London, and getting hundreds of millions of people to learn about air pollution in the process.
+- Ask me about the Pigeon Air Patrol — a flock of pigeons with GPS backpacks over London that got hundreds of millions of people to learn about air pollution.